by Shraddha NairMay 13, 2020

 The exhibition celebrates the joyous bond between canines and their people and shares this emotion with guests by allowing them to design and build architecture for their furry companions.
 Pieces from the collection are simple to construct - an open-source network with blueprints, diagrams and videos empower guests from across the world to fabricate these designs in their homes.

-Hara Kenya, Chief Creative Director for the Japan House project and creator of Architecture for Dogs, shares, “While the architecture is ‘for dogs’, each of the contributors taking part in this unique project is a first-class, world-renowned architect”.
+Kenya Hara, Chief Creative Director for the Japan House project and creator of Architecture for Dogs, shares, “While the architecture is ‘for dogs’, each of the contributors taking part in this unique project is a first-class, world-renowned architect”.

 The specially crafted pieces consider the diversity in the species of the end-user, designed for the different needs of each dog breed including the Beagle, Bichon Frise, Shiba Inu, Boston Terrier and Poodle.
 Through the exhibition, Architecture for Dogs re-examines dogs and human beings through the lens of their shared environment and history.
 Each of the works captures a “light-hearted and insightful exploration” into architecture and design that both dogs and their human companions can enjoy together.